Attention#

 Query Vector#

-The query vector represents the current pattern or context that we are trying to match against stored information.
+The query vector represents the current pattern or context that we are trying to match against stored analog information.

 \[ \mathbf{Q}_{1 \times d} = \begin{bmatrix} q_1 & q_2 & \cdots & q_d \end{bmatrix} \]